andraspatka/Sapivents/README.md

 ## You can find the project specification [here](https://github.com/andraspatka/Sapivents/blob/development/Documentation/Specification.pdf)
 ## [Project styleguide](https://github.com/andraspatka/Sapivents/blob/development/Documentation/Styleguide.pdf)

+#WORK IN PROGRESS
+#Encounter with dragons is highly possible.
+You've been warned!

 # Some explanation to the classes in the util package:
 ## [EventPrefUtil.java](https://github.com/andraspatka/Sapivents/blob/development/app/src/main/java/szamtech/fejer_patka/ms/sapientia/ro/sapivents/utils/EventPrefUtil.java)
 This class is used for storing Event objects in SharedPreferences.<br/>  Will be removed once Firebase is fully integrated into the project